Blogging is arguably the best content creation strategy for promoting your website.

 Then just generate a shortcode of the form to embed on your website.
 You’ll probably create several of these, which we’ll talk about in greater detail shortly.

-Here’s a basic example from Search Engine Land of what the final version of these opt-in forms will look like on your blog.
+Here’s a basic example from Search Engine Land of what the final version of these opt-in forms will look like on your site.

 This screenshot is from the blog homepage.